 Prof Anna Nekaris is a world-renowned Professor in Anthropology and Primate Conservation studying the unique group of evolutionary distinct primates known as the Asian lorises.
-Her studies cover all ten species, including five she named or elevated from subspecies.
+Her studies cover all eleven species, including six she named or elevated from subspecies.
 Anna is the Course Tutor for the highly acclaimed MSc in Primate Conservation at Oxford Brookes University, Director of the Little Fireface Project, Co-Editor-in-Chief of Folia Primatologica and Convenor of the Nocturnal Primate Research Group.

 Laura Beasley – Field Station Coordinator

-Laura completed her undergraduate degree at Oxford Brookes University in Anthropology and went on to work in all areas of a primate sanctuary and conservation project in Kenya.
+Laura completed her undergraduate degree at Oxford Brookes University in Anthropology and went on to work in all areas of a Colobus Conservation in Kenya.
 She then moved into conservation and volunteer management in Costa Rica, and has now come to LFP as Field Station Coordinator to support the team and help develop the outreach and education programmes.

 Elena Racevska – Research Coordinator

-Elena is our new research coordinator.
-She completed an MSc in Primate Conservation at Oxford Brookes University, as well as an MA and a BA in Psychology at the University of Zagreb.
-She volunteered at the Zagreb Zoo for over a year, working with many primate species, such as chimpanzees, ring-tailed and white-fronted lemurs, mantled guerezas and Hanuman langurs.
+Elena completed an MSc in Primate Conservation at Oxford Brookes University, as well as an MA and a BA in Psychology at the University of Zagreb.
+She volunteered at the Zagreb Zoo for over a year, working with primate species, such as chimpanzees, ring-tailed and white-fronted lemurs, mantled guerezas and Hanuman langurs.
 She did a master’s project on human-animal relationships between captive western lowland gorillas and their keepers at the Paignton Zoo Environmental Park (UK), also studying gorilla personality and intergroup dynamics.
-She hopes to use her research knowledge to make sure that all research activities at the LFP run smoothly and successfully.

 Dendi Rustandi – Project Manager and Head Tracker

 Originally from Pengelangan, Bandung, Dendi is an entrepreneur turned conservationist.
-Not only can he expertly guide the researchers and volunteers through the intricate maze of Cipaganti’s fields and agroforests, but he also is adept at tracking the lorises and understanding the intricacies of their behaviour and their importance to the village ecosystem.
-Dendi was devastated to learn that the slow loris is being imperilled by the wildlife trade and hopes one day to save large tracts of forest in the area just for the lorises.
-He is a passionate educator and uses these skills to teach children and adults too that lorises are a vital part of the village ecosystem, and why they should be proud to be the protectors of one of the World’s Top 25 Most Endangered Primates.
+Not only can he expertly guide the researchers and volunteers through the intricate maze of Cipaganti’s agroforests, but he also is adept at tracking the lorises and understanding the intricacies of their behaviour and their importance to the village ecosystem.
+Dendi was devastated to learn that the slow loris is being imperilled by the wildlife trade and hopes one day to save large tracts of forest in the area.
+He is a passionate educator and uses these skills to teach children and adults that lorises are a vital part of the ecosystem, and why they should be proud to be the protectors of one of the World’s Top 25 Most Endangered Primates.

-Aconk Ahmad Nugraha – Tracker and Media Assistant
+Aconk Ahmad Nugraha – Tracker and Agroforestry Officer

-A Jack-of-all-trades, Aconk joined LFP as a ‘junior’ tracker, but it was clear straight away that his skills at finding lorises were above par, earning him the full title of Tracker.
-Aconk has a wonderful talent to watch and describe the loris’ behaviour.
-Our favourite account of his is when he described the hours of zooming eyeshine that some can consider just a little boring as ‘disco loris’ – it is not boring anymore!
-Aconk’z is from Cipaganti and has an intimate knowledge of the village and its desires, and helps to integrate what we learn about lorises into our conservation education programmes.
-Aconk also plays a vital role liaising with volunteers, and may be the friendly face that greets you in Bandung if you come to visit our project.
+A Jack-of-all-trades, Aconk joined LFP as a ‘junior’ tracker, but it was clear straight away that his skills at finding lorises were above par, next earning him the full title of Tracker.
+Since then he has started a degree as a teacher, and has become our Agroforestry Officer.
+Aconk is from Cipaganti and has an intimate knowledge of the village.
+He helps to integrate what we learn about lorises into our conservation education programmes and is a vital link to the farmers of Cipaganti for our new agroforestry project.

 Adin had never heard of a slow loris before joining the LFP team and is a prime example of why our work is so important.
-He is now a dedicated member of the team, and knows more about loris behaviour than many people in the entire world.
+He is now a dedicated member of the team, and knows more about slow loris behaviour than many people in the entire world.
 Adin guides both our researchers and our volunteers through some of the most difficult terrains in Cipaganti’s agroforests, always with a smile.
 He is skilled at handling slow lorises in a way that makes radio collaring them a fun experience as his kindness transfers to these trusting animals!

-The newest member of the project’s team, Yiyi is a highly experienced tracker with many years spent discovering and learning about the regions more elusive, nocturnal wildlife, partly through his expert knowledge in placing the project’s camera traps.
-The importance of the Javan Slow Loris in West Java and the project’s goals for its continuing survival is a passion shared by Yiyi.
+Yiyi is a highly experienced tracker with many years spent discovering and learning about the region’s more elusive, nocturnal wildlife, partly through his expert knowledge in placing the project’s camera traps.
+The importance of the Javan slow loris in West Java and the project’s goals for its continuing survival is a passion shared by Yiyi.
 The continually enthusiastic Yiyi is also fantastic at conducting all night follows of our focal animals!

 Stephanie Poindexter – PhD Researcher

-Stephanie received her Bachelors of Art in Physical Anthropology from Washington University in St. Louis.
-While studying in St. Louis she worked as a behavioural research intern at the St. Louis Zoo focusing on the Somali wild ass and the Channel Island fox.
-For her senior year she created activity budgets for four captive chimpanzees housed at the zoo.
-Following graduation she spent six months working at a New World primate sanctuary caring for more than 50 marmosets, tamarins, capuchins and spider monkeys.
+Stephanie received her BA in Physical Anthropology from Washington University in St. Louis, where she worked as a behavioural research intern at the St. Louis Zoo focusing on the Somali wild ass and the Channel Island fox.
+She later created activity budgets for captive chimpanzees housed at the St Louis zoo.
+She next worked at a New World primate sanctuary caring for more than 50 marmosets, tamarins, capuchins and spider monkeys.
 In 2014 she completed her MSc in Primate Conservation at Oxford Brookes University.
-Her MSc thesis evaluated the effectiveness of various food related enrichments (i.e. gum and nectar) on promoting species-specific behaviours and postures.
-Now Stephanie is working with the Little Fireface Project on improving slow loris reintroductions through pre-release preparedness and measuring their spatial cognitive capacity.
+Her MSc thesis evaluated the effectiveness of food related enrichments (i.e. gum and nectar) on promoting slow loris behaviours and postures.
+Now Stephanie is working with LFP on improving slow loris reintroductions through pre-release preparedness and measuring their spatial cognitive capacity.

 Kathleen Reinhardt – PhD Researcher

 Kathleen earned her BA in Anthropology at SUNY Stony Brook University, where she studied the Milne-Edwards’ sifaka and collaborated with scientific illustrator, Stephen Nash.
 After completing her undergraduate career she pursued field research in the Peruvian Amazon and Costa Rica, studying wild primates.
 She joined the team at LFP while doing an MSc in Primate Conservation at Oxford Brookes University, examining climate effects on Javan slow loris behaviour and microhabitat use.
-Now, continuing on to a PhD, she will be returning to Java to look at physiology and torpor use by Nycticebus species in relation to ecological restrictions and climate change projections.
+Now, for her PhD, she is examining physiology and torpor use by Nycticebus species in relation to ecological restrictions and climate change projections.

 Dan Geerah – Volunteer

-Dan is a Zoology BSc undergraduate from Cardiff University, UK, who will be spending his third year studying lorises at LFP.
-His interests in primate conservation started when he volunteered at the Gibbon Rehabilitation Project in Phuket, Thailand, back in 2012.
-He has recently returned from Tobago where he looked into the social networking of a Caribbean reef fish species.
+Dan is a Zoology BSc undergraduate from Cardiff University, UK, who is spending his third year studying slow lorises at LFP.
+His interests in primate conservation started when he volunteered at the Gibbon Rehabilitation Project in Phuket, Thailand in 2012.
+He recently visited Tobago where he looked into the social networking of a Caribbean reef fish species.
 Dan will be conducting his own mini project alongside aiding LFP in their work, where he hopes to provide enthusiasm into this worthwhile study of these cryptic primates.

 Wita Astika – Education Assistant

 Wita comes from Garut and currently lives in Cipaganti.
 She’s 22 years old and is studying at the Sekolah Tinggi Keguruan Ilmu Pendidikan (STKIP) Garut.
-She majors in English and has joined LFP to be a translator and help with research and education.
-She is also a broadcaster on a local radio station in Garut.
-Her hobbies include singing and entertainment.
+She majors in English and has joined LFP as a translator and to help with education.
+She is a broadcaster on a local Garut radio station.
+Her hobbies include singing & entertainment.

 Francis Cabana – PhD Researcher

-Francis was born in Canada and only recently moved to the UK to complete his Masters degree in Zoo Conservation Biology.
-He has been working as a nutrition researcher at Paignton Zoo Environmental Park for the last year and a half.
-When he started working on the pygmy slow loris diets, he quickly realized that the current husbandry manuals were not up to par.
-Lorises started to be the center of his research topics and somewhat of a healthy obsession.
-In a very small sampled study, he was able to show that feeding lorises their naturalistic food items can not only impact their health but also their behaviour.
-Francis is now a PhD student, researching the feeding ecology and nutrition of the Javan Slow Loris.
+Francis was born in Canada and moved to the UK to complete his MSc in Zoo Conservation Biology.
+He worked as a nutrition researcher at Paignton Zoo Environmental Park.
+When he started working on the pygmy slow loris diets, he quickly realised that the current husbandry manuals were not up to par.
+Lorises started to be the centre of his research topics and somewhat of a healthy obsession.
+He has shown that feeding lorises their naturalistic food items can not only impact their health but also their behaviour.
+Francis is now a PhD student, researching the feeding ecology and nutrition of the Javan slow loris.
 His goal is to have concrete evidence to positively affect how zoo held lorises are fed in zoos and rescue centers.

-Priscillia has been fascinated about animals since the youngest age and has always lived surrounded by them (dogs, cats, donkeys, etc.).
-She obtained a Bachelors of Biology form University Joseph Fourier in Grenoble, France.
-Then, she started a Master in Biodiversity, Ecology, Environment and for her project she decided to go to Borneo, Malaysia where she had the chance to study the Ecology and Behaviour of Slow Loris in this region using radio tracking.
-This is when she decided to continue in studying this species and move to the UK to start the MSc in Primate Conservation from Oxford Brookes University, and now works in loris occupancy research using thermal camera techniques as well as conducting awareness workshops in the region.
+Priscillia has been fascinated by animals since a young age.
+She obtained a BSc Biology form University Joseph Fourier in Grenoble, France.
+Next she completed a MSc in Biodiversity, Ecology, Environment; she went to Borneo, Malaysia where she studied the ecology and behaviour of Philippine slow loris using radio tracking.
+She next went to the UK to pursue her MSc in Primate Conservation from Oxford Brookes University, and now works in loris occupancy research using thermal camera techniques as well as conducting awareness workshops in the region.
 Through her work with wild animals she wants to understand the local population perceptions of cryptic animals and how these beliefs and interactions can influence the survival of this species.